haibinj/ECON900_PS1/README.md

 I also tried higher number of clusters, but the silhouette scores are lower.
 It seem the games can be clustered into three or four groups.
 The price and the rating seems positively associated.

+You can change the number in the ?components? for different cases.